 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Winchester is worth considering.

-Winchester is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Winchester does not have a public transit system used by locals to get to and from work.

 The people who call Winchester home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Winchester residents report their race to be White, followed by Native American.
 Important ancestries of people in Winchester include Irish, French, English, German, and Italian.